 Experts don’t know how to prevent brachial neuritis.
 The best thing you can do is avoid arm and shoulder injuries.
 But in a lot of cases, the cause is unknown.
 So there is little you can do to prevent it.

 In many cases, brachial neuritis will go away on its own after a few months.
 The best thing you can do is be patient.
-Also follow the instructions of your healthcare provider to manage the severe pain of brachial neuritis.
+Also follow your healthcare provider's instructions to manage the severe pain of brachial neuritis.

-Avoiding cigarettes and alcohol, eating a healthy diet, and getting regular exercises can help many with various types of peripheral neuropathy.
+Avoiding cigarettes and alcohol, eating a healthy diet, and getting regular exercise can help with various types of peripheral neuropathy.
 Brachial neuritis is no exception.
 In many cases, working with a physical therapist can help improve the condition.

 Relaxation techniques such as yoga may also help ease emotional and physical symptoms.
 They can help you relieve stress naturally.

 Brachial neuritis is a fairly rare condition.
 It causes pain and loss of muscle control in your shoulder or arm.